karlospn/mytechramblings-site-source-code/content/posts/deploy-a-grpc-service-in-ecs-fargate.md

 We could implement the healthchecking proto definition by ourselves, but it also exists the ``Grpc.HealthCheck`` NuGet package that does some heavy lifting for us.
 This nuget package contains a implementation of the ``Check`` and ``Watch`` methods and also contains the definitions used to send a request and reply to the healthcheck service.

-We could install and start using the package directly, but in .NET Core we have a rich offering of healthcheck implementations (https://github.com/Xabaril/AspNetCore.Diagnostics.HealthChecks) that uses the ``AspNetCore.Diagnostics.HealthChecks``  NuGet as a base and I want to keep using them.
+We could install the package and start using it right off the bat, but in .NET Core we have a rich offering of healthcheck implementations (https://github.com/Xabaril/AspNetCore.Diagnostics.HealthChecks) that uses the ``AspNetCore.Diagnostics.HealthChecks``  NuGet as a base and I want to keep using them.
 To use the ``AspNetCore.Diagnostics.HealthChecks`` in combination with the ``Grpc.HealthCheck`` package you have to override the gRPC healthchecking service that the ``Grpc.HealthCheck`` NuGet offers.
-If you take a look at the implementation of the ``Check`` method in the ``Grpc.Healthcheck`` package, you'll see that the method can be overriden
+If you take a look at the implementation of the ``Check`` method in the ``Grpc.Healthcheck`` package, you'll see that the method can be overriden.

 ```csharp
 /// <summary>